 It is particularly important that there is agreement upon the major goal of the intervention, that is, the family work be directed to restoring family functioning so the child can attain and maintain the best possible relationship with both parents, and that this statement be put into the court order.
 The parents must sign the therapist’s treatment agreement, which reiterates the court’s statements about treatment goals, providing yet another chance for them to affirm their understanding, acceptance, and willingness to work toward these goals.
 The court order should include details such as the dates when the court will be reviewing the progress of the family within the intervention, a provision that neither parent has the power to unilaterally terminate treatment, as well as a statement that there will be consequences and sanctions, financial or related to the parent’s time with the child—for a parent’s failure to meet the court’s expectations.

 In order to facilitate this process, KKJ uses a team approach.
-Dr. KKJ is the lead for the treatment team as the reunification therapist.
-Our other therapists, Dr. Wall and Ms. Foss, then work with the ‘favored’ parent and the child.
+Kaytie Mero is the lead for the treatment team as the reunification therapist.
+Our other therapists, can then work with the ‘favored’ parent, ‘rejected’ parent, and/or the child.
 Research supports that the most important person in the process is the ‘favored’ parent; they must buy into the process in order for it to be successful.
 This is why KKJ takes this approach to reunification therapy.
-While the disenfranchised parent should also be engaged in individual therapy, this can be an outside therapist with whom Dr. KKJ consults regularly.

 Want more information?
 Please contact firstname.lastname@example.org or call 919-493-1975.